 In the past week, we saw a lot of online media attention around the question whether antivirus software actually poses a threat to users’ safety because it intercepts and manipulates encrypted HTTPS online traffic.
-Since then, a number of customers contacted us concerned that Emsisoft uses the same practices to build its Surf Protection functionality in our Emsisoft Anti-Malware and Emsisoft Internet Security products.
+Since then, a number of customers contacted us concerned that Emsisoft uses the same practices to build its Web Protection functionality in our Emsisoft Anti-Malware and Emsisoft Internet Security products.

 To answer that question right away: Emsisoft does not intercept any HTTPS traffic.

 Background: Why spy on HTTPS traffic?

 As described in an elaborated study done by security researchers, a large number of antivirus products rely on looking into your web surfing traffic in order to find malicious scripts and phishing attempts.
 By design, HTTPS encrypted connections don’t allow anyone to know which exact website address and path you’re surfing at.
 So the only way to be able to block certain bad websites is by looking into all your traffic.